A Historic Andalusian Port: The Essential Travel Guide to Tetouan

 "I have visited over 60 countries and, honestly, this hotel is the most unique hotel I have stayed at!
 The hotel is just an amazing - a beautiful work of art!
 If you want a sense of what Moroccan culture is like, stay here!” - Gallagher (read more reviews here)

 Riad El Manantial is an elegant four-star hotel that provides easy access to Tetouan's top attractions.
-Guests can stroll just 450 metres to the magnificent Royal Palace, with its ornate Andalusian architecture dating back to the 13th century.
+It's located just a stone's throw from the Grand Mosque and the Royal Palace, with its ornate Andalusian architecture dating back to the 13th century.

 "Incredible.
 It's a royalty stay!
 The place is surreal…like you're in a painting.” - Ramy (read more reviews here)